 Any student whose final grade falls below a "C" in any course must obtain permission from the program head to continue the major in Dental Assisting.
 Students are responsible for transportation to and from facilities used for clinical experiences.
 DNA courses are sequential unless otherwise determined by the program head.

-Any student enrolled in this career studies certificate program and planning to transfer into the Dental Assisting Certificate program (120), must at that time complete the requirements of the Pre-Practical Nursing and Dental Assisting Career Studies Certificate before transferring.
-(Please see http://www.jsr.vccs.edu/curriculum/programs/Pre-PracticalNursing_DentalAssistingCSC.htm for information.)
+Any student enrolled in this career studies certificate program and planning to transfer into the Dental Assisting Certificate program (plan code 120) must at that time complete the requirements of the Pre-Practical Nursing and Dental Assisting Career Studies Certificate (with a "C" or better) before transferring.
+(Please see www.reynolds.edu/ curriculum/programs/Pre-PracticalNursing_DentalAssistingCSC.htm for information.)

 Program Accreditation: The Dental Assisting Career Studies Certificate is not accredited by the Commission on Dental Accreditation.
-Courses can be transferred into the Dental Assisting Certificate Program (120), which is accredited by the Commission on Dental Accreditation.
+Courses can be transferred into the Dental Assisting Certificate Program (plan code 120), which is accredited by the Commission on Dental Accreditation.